-- SLO 1: Graduating students will be able to conduct multicultural, evidence-based therapy with individuals, couples and families that meets entry-level professional standards. - SLO 2: Graduating students will demonstrate a broad knowledge of systemic theory and MFT treatment models and flexibly apply these in evidence-based practice. - SLO 3: Graduating students will be able to think ethically and make appropriate clinical ethical decisions. - SLO 4: Graduating students will be able to use a multicultural approach to Marriage and Family Therapy that attends appropriately to religious, cultural, racial, economic, gender, and sexual orientation diversity in client systems, clienttherapist systems, supervisory systems, and broader social systems. - SLO 4: Graduating students will be able to use a theologically informed and clinically appropriate framework to integrate religious and spiritual factors into the practice of Marriage and Family Therapy.
+- SLO 1 Graduating students will be able to conduct evidence-based therapy with individuals, couples and families that meets entry-level professional standards. - SLO2 Graduating students will demonstrate a broad knowledge of systemic theory and MFT treatment models and flexibly apply these in evidence-based practice. - SLO3 Graduating students will be able to apply an ethical framework, including but not limited to the AAMFT Code of Ethics, to make appropriate decisions in therapy, advocacy, service and public participation. - SLO4 Graduating students will be able to use a multi-contextual approach to Marriage and Family Therapy that attends appropriately to religious, cultural, racial, economic, gender, and sexual orientation diversity in client, client-therapist, supervisory, and broader social systems. - SLO5 Graduating students will be able to use a clinically appropriate theological/spiritual framework in the practice of Marriage and Family Therapy.